timothy-barry/glmeiv-manuscript/README.md

 # 3. Config file

-We use config files to increase code portability.
+We use a config file in our projects to increase code portability.
 You will need to create a config file of your own to replicate our analyses.
 Use the following steps.

 i.
 Open the terminal.